simonrsantana/sparse-implicit-processes/README.md

 ### EXAMPLE OF SYNTHETIC DATASET:

 This shows that the method is not learning properly.
-On black we have the real data, on red the estimates of the method, whose means are represented as blue crosses (for each x_test given).
+On black we have the real data, on red the estimates of the method, whose means are represented as green crosses (for each x_test given).

+#### Results sampling the weights instead of the activations (epoch = 90)
 <img src="synthetic_cases/results_weights_sampled.png" alt="Final results estimated in the input test values for the noiseless synthetic problem" width="650"/>

+#### Results sampling the activations (epoch = 27, Cholesky decomposition falls apart afterwards)
 <img src="synthetic_cases/results_activations_sampled.png" alt="Results estimated (f(z)) in the inducing points for the noiseless synthetic problem" width="650"/>